On this page

 Which records matter most

 Once identity starts to narrow, the next step depends on the question you want answered.
+Choosing the right record type upfront saves time and avoids ending up in the wrong system.

-| Record type | Best for |
+| Record type | Best for | When it applies |

-| Criminal Record Search | Broad legal context and likely jurisdictions |
+| Criminal record search | Broad legal context and conviction history | When you want a higher-level legal overview |

-| Death Record Search | Obituary and death-related searches |
+| Death record search | Obituary and vital records | Memorial or death confirmation searches |

 The best searches are layered